Srikalahasti Temple – Andhra Pradesh

 One of the Pancha Bhoota temples of Shiva Kalahasti enshrines the Vayu Lingam – representing the element wind – of the five elements of Agni, Vaayu, Aakasam, Jalam and Prithvi.

-See also Chintaman Ganesh Temple - Ujjain
+See also Vadabhandeshwara Temple - Malpe

 Shrikalahasti Temple Entrance